-By the set of real numbers \mathbb{R} we will understand a set on which there are operations of addition and multiplication (denoted by + and \cdot), and a relation of ordering (denoted by \leq), such that it has the following three groups of properties.
+By a set of real numbers $\mathbb{R}$ we will understand a set on which there are operations of addition and multiplication (denoted by + and $\cdot$ ), and a relation of ordering (denoted by $\leq$ ), such that it has the following three groups of properties.

-- I. The properties of addition and multiplication and their relationships.

-- II.
-The property of being ordered.

-- III.
-The infimum axiom (completion).
+- I. The properties of addition and multiplication and their relationships. - II.
+The relationships of the ordering and the operations of addition and multiplication. - III.
+The infimum axiom.